Strategic Inititiatives 2020-21

 The Iowa State University (ISU) Professional and Scientific Council (Council) continually strives towards service, advocacy, and representation of the Professional and Scientific Employees of ISU.
 As part of this service, advocacy, and representation, the Council—in communication with all Professional and Scientific Employees of ISU—identifies strategic initiatives important to Professional and Scientific employees, and the greater ISU community.

-The Iowa State University Professional and Scientific Council engaged in a 2019-2020 strategic initiative planning session during the General Council Meeting on July 11, 2019.
-Council will work to address these 2019-20 priorities in addition to, or in conjunction with, the Council Priorities of: Serving as the voice of P&S employees in the shared governance structure; investigating and responding to P&S employee concerns; providing professional development opportunities for P&S employees; honoring P&S employees, representing P&S employees, and encouraging P&S employee engagement.
+Council engaged in a 2020-2021 strategic initiative planning session during ad-hoc committee meetings held in the last weeks of July, 2020.
+Council will work to address these 2020-21 priorities in addition to, or in conjunction with, the Council priorities of: Serving as the voice of P&S employees in the shared governance structure; investigating and responding to P&S employee concerns; providing professional development opportunities for P&S employees; honoring P&S employees; representing P&S employees; encouraging P&S employee engagement.

-The strategic initiative ideas, suggestions, and comments provided by Councilors during the July 11, 2019 meeting were grouped by the Council Executive Committee, during their retreat on July 30, into four strategic initiatives which include:
+The strategic initiative ideas, suggestions, and comments provided by councilors during the July 2020 ad-hoc committee meetings were condensed by the Council Executive Committee during their retreat on July 27, into four strategic initiatives, which include:

 Council committees and vice presidents will reference ideas and suggestions collected from councilors as a foundation for the development of meaningful strategies to address priorities and initiatives.